-- any equity component for the Commissioning Platform; - broadcast rights for New Zealand or another Rest of World (ROW) territory; - any secondary rights, for example, any VOD rights (if the primary right is free-to-air or subscription television), or free-to-air or subscription television rights (if the primary right is aa VOD right) - distribution rights for Australia or a ROW territory; - any ancillary rights.
+- any equity component for the Commissioning Platform; - broadcast rights for New Zealand or another Rest of World (ROW) territory;

+- any secondary rights, for example, any VOD rights (if the primary right is free-to-air or subscription television), or free-to-air or subscription television rights (if the primary right is aa VOD right) - distribution rights for Australia or a ROW territory; - any ancillary rights.

-If a Commissioning Platform wishes to exploit additional rights such as SVOD for a presale to a free-to-air broadcaster, Screen Australia expects the parties to negotiate in good faith for a payment to the producer which is reasonable in all the circumstances, and in line with current market rates.
+If a Commissioning Platform wishes to exploit additional rights such as SVOD and/or any other VOD right(s) for a presale to a free-to-air broadcaster, Screen Australia expects the parties to negotiate in good faith for a payment to the producer which is reasonable in all the circumstances, and in line with current market rates.